 Getting Things Done (GTD) App: Gtdagenda Review

-In an ongoing “get things done” series on this ADD/ADHD Product Review Blog, I’m going to be testing out digital apps and software that claim to help with task and time management, because structuring my days is often no easier than building a ship in a bottle with my toes.
-This week I decided to […]
+In an ongoing “get things done” series on this ADD/ADHD Product Review Blog, I’m going to be testing out online and digital apps and software that claim to help with task and time management, because structuring my days is often no easier than building a ship in a bottle with my toes.
+This week I […]

 This week I decided to give Gtdagenda a crack.
 You’re probably wondering what the geometrical theory of diffraction has to do with task management, but it turns out that GTD is an acronym for getting things done, an organizational game plan created by David Allen (author of the book with the same name).
 Well, there you have it!
 And the more you know!

 App Overview: According to the Gtdagenda website, the tool lets you use goals, projects, tasks, checklists, schedules, and calendar functions (aren’t these all kind of the same thing?) to help you stay efficient and organized.

 The Good: Gtdagenda seems to work best for those with serious ambition and vision.
 Not only do you organize tasks, but you also set up projects to organize those tasks and overarching goals built out of those projects.
 If you have a dream to be the first human to transform entirely into a Muppet, you can keep close tabs on the specifics, including the time elapsed and progress made, so that no excruciating bone-to-foam surgery goes unaccounted for.
 Reminders can be received by e-mail for those who are particularly absentminded, and if by chance one of your goals is to learn a new language, Gtdagenda supports 12 unique tongues.